cognitedata/function-action/README.md

 5. `schedule_file`: File location with the list of schedules to be applied, see the file format below (defaults to None i.e. no schedules).
 6. `remove_only`: Checks that specified function is removed with all its schedules.
 Deployment logic is skipped
 7. `data_set_external_id`: [recommended] Data set external ID to use for the function-associated file (zipped code folder).
 8. `cpu`: Set number of CPU cores per function.
-See defaults and allowed values in the [api documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions).
+See defaults and allowed values in the [API documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions).
 9. `memory`: Set memory per function measured in GB.
-See defaults and allowed values in the [api documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions).
+See defaults and allowed values in the [API documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions).
 10. `owner`: Used to specify a function's owner.
-See allowed number of characters in the [api documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions)
+See allowed number of characters in the [API documentation](https://docs.cognite.com/api/playground/#operation/post-api-playground-projects-project-functions)

 ### Schedule file format
 ```yaml